iarsystems/bx-github-ci/README.md

 Rebuild the `library` project using right-click on `library` and choose `Make` (or <kbd>F7</kbd>).
 It should build with no errors.

 Rebuild the `componentB` project using right-click on `componentB` and choose `Make` (or <kbd>F7</kbd>).
 It should build with no errors.

+>:warning: If you want, you can debug the project using `Project` → `Download & Debug` (or <kbd>CTRL</kbd>+<kbd>D</kbd>).
+The details of debugging a project are not going to be covered in this tutorial.
+For further details on debugging a project, refer to the `Help` → `C-SPY Debugging Guide` document that is shipped with the product.

 ### Commit the changes